 No minimum order.

-Meerschaert's new edition strengthens his position as the survey text of choice for mathematical modeling courses, adding ample instructor support and leveraging on-line delivery for solutions manuals and software ancillaries.
+The new edition of Mathematical Modeling, the survey text of choice for mathematical modeling courses, adds ample instructor support and online delivery for solutions manuals and software ancillaries.

-From genetic engineering to hurricane prediction, mathematical models guide much of the decision-making in our society, and if the assumptions and methods underlying the modeling are flawed, the outcome can be disastrously poor, as recent events have proved.
-Since mathematical modeling is a rapidly growing specialty with applications in so many scientific and technical disciplines, there is a need for mathematically rigorous treatments of the subject, and particularly for texts that expose students to a range of approaches including optimization models, dynamic models and probability models.
+From genetic engineering to hurricane prediction, mathematical models guide much of the decision making in our society.
+If the assumptions and methods underlying the modeling are flawed, the outcome can be disastrously poor.
+With mathematical modeling growing rapidly in so many scientific and technical disciplines, Mathematical Modeling, Fourth Edition provides a rigorous treatment of the subject.
+The book explores a range of approaches including optimization models, dynamic models and probability models.

 Advanced undergraduate or beginning graduate students in mathematics and closely related fields.
 Formal prerequisites consist of the usual freshman-sophomore sequence in mathematics, including one-variable calculus, multivariable calculus, linear algebra, and differential equations.
 Prior exposure to computing and probability and statistics is useful, but is not required.

 1.1 The five-step Method

 1.2 Sensitivity Analysis

 2.1 Unconstrained Optimization